-Whether you belong from the customer end or the business end, you must be vigilant and careful when using ATMs.
+Whether you are the customer or the business owner, you must be vigilant and careful when using ATMs.
 ATMs are a common target for scammers, skimmers, and thieves who are looking to get hold of your cash by making use of crackerjack tricks.
-If you want to protect your business and money from skimmers, note down the following signs that reveal a possible ATM scam:
+If you want to protect your business and money from skimmers, take note of the following signs that reveal a possible ATM scam:

 1. Card Slot Replicas